Paragraph 24 for refugees: eligibility for residence permit for asylum seekers in Germany in 2025

 How to extend temporary protection in Germany?

-Ukrainians who received a residence permit in Germany in 2022-2023 will have their temporary protection automatically extended until March 5, 2025.
+Ukrainians who received a residence permit in Germany will have their temporary protection automatically extended until March 5, 2025.
 Refugees do not need to apply for an extension of status.
 Also, the procedure does not involve a personal meeting with the immigration authorities.

 Team of international lawyers can help with obtaining paragraph 24.